JarbasAl/LILACS/lilacs/blog/2-LILACS-reasoning.md

     I took a placebo

 In this example, drug1, drug2 and drug3 Classes have changed!
 The reasoner deduced that drug2 is an Association Drug, and that drug3 is a Placebo.

+This step will be automatically performed by lilacs when committing something to long term memory to ensure consistency

+Other option we have to perform reasoning is the EYE reasoner

 # Crawlers - Navigating the Short Term memory graph